Over the years, I’ve noticed the one yoga pose students are most likely to walk out on.

 Savasana literally translated means “corpse” pose, or pose of the dying man.

-And while Savasana may be the simplest asana in yoga, for many it is the most challenging.
+And while Savasana may be the simplest asana in yoga, it is the most challenging for many.
 Because here we are asked to do nothing.
 Here, it’s about simply being.

 It’s about learning, and practicing, the art of surrendering and letting go.